#DeloitteESGNow — Frequently Asked Questions About the E.U. Corporate Sustainability Reporting Directive

 Answer

-EFRAG is an independent body tasked with developing ESRS, which describe the
+under the CSRD, EFRAG is an independent body tasked with developing the ESRS,

-information that companies within the scope of the CSRD will be required to
+which describe the information that companies within the scope of the CSRD will

-disclose.
-There are multiple sets of standards in various stages of completion,
+be required to disclose.
+There are multiple sets of standards in various stages

 -

 - Sector-specific standards — According to the CSRD, EFRAG expects to publish a second set of reporting standards, which will be sector-specific.
 The sectors are as follows: oil and gas; coal, quarries, and mining; road transport; agriculture, farming, and fisheries; motor vehicles; energy production and utilities; food and beverages; and textiles, accessories, footwear, and jewelry.
-The timing of publication is aligned with the implementation phases of the CSRD (see Question 2); however, delays are expected.
+In October 2023, the EC published a proposal to delay the adoption of the sector-specific standards from the originally planned date in 2024 to 2026.15

-the scope of the CSRD, such as U.S. parent companies, to use sustainability
+companies within the scope of the CSRD, such as U.S. parent companies, to use

-standards equivalent to the ESRS.
-For additional discussion of standards that
+sustainability standards equivalent to the ESRS.
+For additional discussion of

 Question 4